Asia Today: China keeping Beijing petition offices closed

 The official Xinhua News Agency noted complaints could still be submitted online.

 China on Monday reported seven new coronavirus cases, four of them Chinese returning from abroad and three locally spread.
-Two of those were in the northeastern province of Jilin, parts of which have tightened restrictions in response to a local cluster of still unknown origin.
+Two of those were in the northeastern province of Jilin, parts of which have tightened social distancing restrictions in response to a local cluster of still-unknown origin.

+Residents of the province's Jilin city must show certificates of health, including a recent negative nucleic acid test, if they wished to leave the city, state media reported.
+In Shulan county, which is under the city's jurisdiction, train service has been halted until the end of the month.

+The industrial city of Shenyang in neighboring Liaoning province is requiring visitors from Shulan county to undergo a 21-day quarantine on arrival, according to state broadcaster CCTV.

 China has reported a total of 4,634 deaths among 82,954 cases of the virus since it was first detected in the central industrial city of Wuhan late last year.